 There are important questions as well about "tending the wild," the less transformative "land management" practices of some groups.
 (These practices include such actions as pruning, coppicing, burning, transplanting, sewing seeds, and irrigating.)
 A little digging suggests its frequency is exaggerated by many rewilders and anarcho-primitivists.
 One common notion is that some level of tending the wild has been universal among hunter-gatherers going far back into the Paleolithic.
 Another is that such practices are always a large part of the work of any hunting and gathering.

 Important evidence says these notions are erroneous.
 Two of the oldest human societies on Earth, groups for whom we have definitive information, make the point.
 The Ju/’hoansi made occasional use of grass fires, but did no other land management.
 (We don't know how far back that practice went.
 Might it have become necessary only as their land changed in response to environmental impacts from others?)
 The Hadza, are but one example of hunter-gatherers who historically practiced no such land management at all.
-This was made clear to me in a personal communication with one of the leading anthropologists to have studied them that there are many others.
+This was made clear to me in a personal communication with one of the leading anthropologists to have studied them that there are in fact many other such societies.
 (Note that at some point we have to draw a line between knowledgeable foraging and land management practices which go beyond basic foraging practices.
 Knowlegeable foraging may include, for example, limiting the plant products taken from an area over a given time.)

 We have evidence of tending the wild, sometimes extensively, on the part of some North American groups , and a few others, mostly over a time frame going back not much more than a few thousand years - the same period in which agriculture and horticultural societies appeared.
 With possible limited exceptions, such as certain peoples' probable (not always confirmed) use of fire, we do not have much evidence beyond that, certainly far too little to support the claims of universality some primitivists make today.